calebb-ctrl/Water-Potability-ML-Model/README.md

 No geographic or temporal data
 Moderate dataset size
 Ethical Considerations
-False positives (unsafe water labeled safe) are high-risk Model should assist—not replace—lab testing
+False positives (unsafe water labeled safe) are high risk Model should assist not replace lab testing
 Reflection
 Data preprocessing had the largest impact on results Model performance depends heavily on how the problem is framed